JenniferSieber/getDictionary-app/README.md

 # getDictionary-app
-Dictionary App that utilizes Vanilla JavaScript to fetch from an API and pull data to dynamically display in browser.
+Dictionary App that utilizes Vanilla JavaScript to fetch data from an API and dynamically display the  user searched word in browser.

 HTML, CSS, Vanilla JavaScript